Ameer Muhammad Khan: Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-47 (Bhakkar-I) in the 2013 Punjab provincial election.
 He joined the Pakistan Muslim League (N) (PML-N) in May 2013.

 He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from PP-89 (Bhakkar-I) in the 2018 Punjab provincial election.
 He joined the Pakistan Tehreek-e-Insaf (PTI) following his election.

-On 11 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed as special assistant to the Chief Minister on Forestry.
+On 11 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed special assistant to the Chief Minister on Forestry.

-He is re-elected for 3rd consecutive term to the Provincial Assembly of the Punjab as an independent candidate from PP-89 (Bhakkar-I) in the 2024 Punjab provincial election.
+He was re-elected for 3rd consecutive term to the Provincial Assembly of the Punjab as an independent candidate from PP-89 (Bhakkar-I) in the 2024 Punjab provincial election.
 He joined the Pakistan People's Party (PPP) in February 2024 after meeting Bilawal Bhutto Zardari.